limitedink/limitedink/README.md

 **limitedink/limitedink** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on The Odin Project (Full-stack Javascript path)
+- 🔭 I’m currently working on The Odin Project (Full-stack Javascript Path)
-- 🌱 I’m currently learning **C++, JS, HTML, CSS, NodeJS, React, Express.js, MongoDB**
+- 🌱 I’m currently learning **C++, JS, HTML, CSS, MERN Stack (MongoDB, Express.JS, React, Node.JS)**

 ## Interested in 👀